eip-home/eip-headers/draft-eip-headers-definitions.md

 MCD 32 Bits (4 bytes)
 Timestamp (10 bit) | Interface ID (16 bit) | Load (4 bit) | Timeshift (2 bit)

-The MCD Stack has variable size. [draft-path-tracing] recommends 36 octets for a MCD of 3 bytes (12 MCDs).
+The MCD Stack has variable size.
+[I-D.PATH-TRACING] recommends 36 octets for a MCD of 3 bytes (12 MCDs).

 In our case, taking into account the alignment requirements, we have the following recommendation.